Planning your Trip

 Resources for rentals:

-- Wendy Perrin’s villa rental agents: http://www.cntraveler.com/stories/2010-05-12/villa-rental-agents-perrin-s-people
+Wendy Perrin’s villa rental agents: http://www.cntraveler.com/stories/2010-05-12/villa-rental-agents-perrin-s-people

-- tripadvisor.com (vacation rentals or specialty lodging tabs)
+tripadvisor.com (vacation rentals or specialty lodging tabs)

-- homeexchange.com - I have never done a home exchange.
+homeexchange.com - I have never done a home exchange.
 Being Type A means it's hard for me to accept having strangers in my house.
 My more laid-back friends have done a home exchange, and found it to be a fabulous experience, especially considering the cost!

 Hotels:

-- I rely heavily on tripadvisor.com.
+I rely heavily on tripadvisor.com.
 I apply filters on items that are must-haves for that particular trip, e.g., a swimming pool, and spend hours reading reviews, narrowing down my choices, checking the hotels’ websites looking for rates and deals and emailing hotels asking for early booking discounts.
 I wish there were more filters on tripadvisor, like "has rooms that accommodate four people", although tripadvisor recently added an "air-conditioning" filter, which is great.
 I also use the “Specialty Lodging” tab, and have found some of our favorite accommodations that way.
 In Italy, for example, we like to do farm stays with the kids.
 I don’t do Priceline or deals where I can’t choose my hotel - I’m too picky about what I want and unless it’s just for a night in New York or Boston, I want to select my hotel based on my preferences.

-- whatahotel.com is a great place to book a high-end hotel and receive perks.
+whatahotel.com is a great place to book a high-end hotel and receive perks.
 You normally pay the same rate as on the hotel’s official website, but you will get perks such as complimentary breakfast, food and beverage credits and free wifi.

-- jetsetter.com often has good deals, marking down hotels substantially.
-However, usually they are for the upcoming couple of months, making it harder to find a deal months ahead of time.
+jetsetter.com often has good deals, marking down hotels substantially.
+However, they are usually for the upcoming couple of months, making it harder to find a deal months ahead of time.
 I use this most often for local travel that I don’t plan very far in advance.

-- One challenge for families is finding hotel rooms that will accommodate all of you.
+One challenge for families is finding hotel rooms that will accommodate all of you.
 Rules vary.
 Where in the U.S. normally children under 18 can share a parent's room at no additional cost and hotels routinely offer rooms that accommodate four people, in Europe you will often find hotels charging for children over age 2 or 3, or sometimes 12 - it just depends.
 And it is hard to find hotels that accommodate four or five people.
 You can do it, it just takes research.
 Or, read my destination pages for recommended hotels that can fit your whole family!

-- A tip: Email the hotel concierge directly when you make your reservation listing your requests or concerns.
+A tip: Email the hotel concierge directly when you make your reservation listing your requests or concerns.
 You can usually find the manager's email in his/her replies to TripAdvisor reviews, or on the hotel's website.
 Sometimes an email to the hotel manager accomplishes nothing, but in some cases, it will secure you a complimentary upgrade, early check-in or a room away from the elevator.
 I always refer to TripAdvisor somewhere in the email, so the manager knows I use the site and will likely review my experience.

 Airfare